List of Arrow characters: Curtis Holt / Mister Terrific

 Curtis Holt (portrayed by Echo Kellum; main: seasons 5–7; recurring: season 4; guest: season 8) is a technological savant, inventor, and bronze medal-winning Olympic decathlete, who works with Felicity at Palmer Technologies.
 In season four, he helps her rescue Ray Palmer from Damien Darhk.
 He later learns Oliver's secret identity and helps them defeat Brie Larvan.
 He then helps Felicity and Noah shut down Rubicon to stop H.I.V.E.

 He officially joins the team in season five as part of Oliver's efforts to expand and accept help after Diggle and Thea retired.
 While in the field, Curtis adopts a costume similar to his comic counterpart, including his 'Fair Play' jacket and T-shaped mask.
 He alternates between field work and tech support depending on the crisis, such as helping Felicity devise a means of translating the extraterrestrial technology during the Dominators' invasion.
 In the mid-season finale "What We Leave Behind", Curtis is hospitalized after he is shot with a tuberculosis vaccine by Prometheus, aided by the treachery of apparent teammate Evelyn Sharp.
 Curtis's husband Paul leaves him after discovering his vigilante activities, and they eventually divorce.
 At the end of season five, Curtis' fate is unknown due to the destruction of Lian Yu caused by Adrian Chase.

 In season six, Curtis has survived the explosion by taking shelter in the plane with the others and is working with the team using his upgraded T spheres and other tech.
 It is revealed, that after leaving Palmer Technologies last year, he started an online business, which prompts Felicity to propose partnership with him to form their own company.
 After Oliver's actions causes Curtis to leave Team Arrow, he forms a new team with Dinah and Rene, with the same goals as the original Team Arrow.

 In season seven, Curtis works as part of A.R.G.U.S., but ultimately leaves the group following a disagreement over the decision to revive the Suicide Squad as the Ghost Initiative.
 He accepts a job in Washington, D.C., and leaves Star City.
 He later returns to take part in the operation to track down Emiko Queen's biological weapon, before returning to D.C. to propose to his boyfriend.

-In season eight, Curtis comes back to help the team defeat Grant Wilson.
-Oliver gives him a special mission to investigate a weapon that could kill a god.
-Curtis tells Oliver the weapon can only be made in Russia.
-Following the Crisis and the formation of Earth-Prime, Curtis assists in finding a younger William and attends Oliver's funeral.

 Curtis Holt is an original character based on the DC Comics character Mister Terrific, sharing the last name of the second incarnation, Michael Holt.